kevinmsavsani/Document-Search-Engine/README.md

 for quotations input <"your quotation">

 Output:-
-It gives
-1 File name and line number containing your query ;
+It gives file name and line number containing your query.